 Why Visit Simatai Rather Than Others

-Different from other well-restored and developed sections like Badaling and Mutianyu, the renovation of Simatai only focuses on necessary reinforcement work.
-The original appearance of this section is still preserved to let you truly feel the historical atmosphere.
+Distinct from other developed sections like Badaling and Mutianyu, renovations here have focused only on essential reinforcement work.
+Its original appearance is still preserved to let you feel the truly historic atmosphere.

-It ranked the first in the list of 'World's Top 25 Scenery' by the Times newspaper in 2012.
+It was ranked first in the list of the 'World's Top 25 Scenic Spots' by the Times newspaper in 2012.

 A night tour can be undertaken in this section, offering you a different viewing experience.

-Cable car is available for visitors to save energy, making it possible for every visitor to ascend it, even seniors and little kids.
+A cable car is available allowing visitors to save energy, making it possible for everyone to ascend it, even seniors and little kids.

-There is a lake named Mandarin Duck Lake at its foot and a water town (Gubei Water Town) by the lake.
-Travelers can experience at the same time the beauty of the water town as well as the grand Great Wall at the same time.
+Mandarin Duck Lake lies at the foot of the wall, with a water town (Gubei Water Town) by the lake.
+Travelers can experience at the same time the beauty of the water town as well as the grand Great Wall.

 Basic Facts of Simatai Great Wall

 This section was constructed under the supervision of Qi Jiguang, a famous general in the Ming Dynasty (1368-1644).

 It stretches 3.4 miles (5.4 kilometers), and is separated into eastern part and western part by Mandarin Duck Lake.

-This section has 34 beacon towers, with 18 of them in the western part and 16 in the other part.
-They are close to each other with an average distance about 460 feet (140 meters).
+This section has 34 beacon towers, with 18 of them in the western part and 16 in the east.
+They are relatively close to each other, with the average distance apart about 460 feet (140 meters).

 Presently, only the eastern part from No. 1 Tower to No. 10 Tower has been restored and officially opened.

 Simatai Great Wall displays various patterns of construction.
 Here, you can not only view the conventional appearance of the Great Wall, with battlements on each side of the track, but also see on steep cliffs the half-wall style, with battlements built only on the outer side.
 The slope and width also change dramatically depending on the different terrain.
 Some segments along the gentle slopes are so wide and mild that even horses can walk on them.
 At other narrow points, only one person at a time is able to pass.